Skip to main content

 • Default: 'SUM'

-Defines the operation used to aggregate all data object weights to calculate a cell's elevation value.
+Defines the operation used to aggregate all data object weights to calculate a bin's elevation value.
 Valid values are 'SUM', 'MEAN', 'MIN' and 'MAX'.
 'SUM' is used when an invalid value is provided.

 getElevationWeight and elevationAggregation together determine the elevation value of each cell.
 If the getElevationValue prop is supplied, they will be ignored.